mapmeld/myanmar-names-js/README.md

 # myanmar-names.js

-Sort a list of Myanmar language names using JavaScript
+Sort a list of Myanmar language / Burmese names using JavaScript

-Removes prefixes and sorts by official alphabetic order (yes, you will need a library for this)
+Removes prefixes and sorts by official alphabetic order (yes, you will need a library for this, not .sort())

-**No, it will not work in NodeJS** - this library requires the Intl.Collator API, which does not come with NodeJS or the Intl npm module.
+On the client-side, this library uses Intl.Collator.
+On the server, it cannot get Intl.Collator from NodeJS or the Intl npm module, so it uses an approximation.

-For more information, see [Joyent's instructions](https://github.com/joyent/node/wiki/Intl) for building NodeJS with Intl support.

 ## Usage